JacksonGreenNZ/PUCV-CIIRID-IDEA/README.md

 3. **Satellite Intersection Detection**
    - Satellite positions are compared to the target’s location at each time step.
-   - An intersection is registered if a satellite is within **0.7 degrees** of the target.
+   - An intersection is registered if a satellite is within 1.4 degrees of the target.

 4. **Output Generation**
    - Intersection events are logged in a CSV file with the following parameters: